thibaudcolas/frontend-starter-kit/docs/frontend-launch-checklist.md

 ### Code quality

 - [ ] Clean up commented/unnecessary code.
-- [ ] Check all TODO comments are still relevant.
+- [ ] Check all TODO comments in the code are still relevant.
 - [ ] Debugging console logs and breakpoints removed.

 ####  CSS